Wedding of Frederick V of the Palatinate and Princess Elizabeth: January 1613

 Frederick ordered more gifts from Paris, including caskets of jewels, and a particularly fabulous coach for Elizabeth covered inside and out with embroidered velvet.
 French courtiers, and even the Queen of France visited the workshop to see it, as if it were "a precious monument".
 On 7 February Frederick was made a knight of the Order of Garter in St George's Chapel at Windsor Castle.
 Elizabeth went to stay at St James' Palace.
 They were both sixteen years old when they married.

 Ambassadors attempted to gain advantage over rival diplomats by securing invitations to the feasts and masques.
-It was noted that the wife of the ambassador of the Archduke of Savoy visited Somerset House and danced before the queen.
-Anne of Denmark was said to have warmed to Frederick, caressed him, and had ordered new livery clothes for her household.
+It was noted that the wife of the ambassador of the Archduke of Savoy visited Somerset House and danced before Queen Anne.
+The Queen was said to have warmed to Frederick, caressed him, and had ordered new livery clothes for her household.
 As the wedding drew near the City raised a volunteer guard of 500 musketeers.